odoo/odoo/doc/api_integration.rst

 which takes a list of ids (as returned by :meth:`~openerp.models.Model.search`) and optionally a list of fields to fetch.
-By default, it will fetch all the fields the current user can read, which tends to be a huge amount.
+By default, it will fetch all the fields the current user can read, which tends to be a large number.

 .. rst-class:: switchable